Nasdanika/server/org.nasdanika.cdo.web/doc/application-rendering.md

 ##### Developer routes

 * ``getApiDocPath()`` - returns ``api.html`` so the dispatching route renders API documentation at ``<object path>/api.html``.
 * ``xPathEvaluator(C, T, String, String)`` - Renders and processes a form for evaluating XPath expressions.
-This route method is intended to be used by application/model developers.
+This route method is intended to be used by application/model developers to build/troubleshoot XPath expressions, e.g. constraints.
+Replace ``/index.html`` with ``XPathEvaluator.html`` for an object to open the evaluator page.

 #### Client-side logic